spdk/spdk/doc/blob.md

 required in order to do IO.
 The application will perform IO to the channel and channels are best thought of as being associated 1:1 with a thread.

+With external snapshots (see @ref blob_pg_esnap_and_esnap_clone), a read from a blob may lead to reading from the device containing the blobstore or an external snapshot device.
+To support this, each blobstore IO channel maintains a tree of channels to be used when reading from external snapshot devices.

 ### Blob Identifiers

 When an application creates a blob, it does not provide a name as is the case with many other similar